Network Infrastructure · UPS Selection Guide

 Recommended

-J90 2kVA or 3kVA · P91Li — Online Lithium UPS
+J90 2kVA/3kVA or P91Li — Online Lithium UPS

-J90: 2kVA or 3kVA for extended runtime · P91Li: 1.5–3kVA rack/tower
+J90: 2kVA or 3kVA · P91Li: 1.5–3kVA rack/tower

-View J90 → View P91Li →
+View J90 →View P91Li →

 04

-Wireless Access Points and Controllers
+Wireless Access Points & Controllers

 Wireless infrastructure — protected at the switch, managed at the controller